sm/sm/README.md

 # S{cripting,ystem,tack} Management (SM) Framework (Core)

-SM is a system scripting and DSL & management framework for managing software, systems and stacks!
+SM is a system scripting & management framework together with a domain specific language API (DSL) for managing software, systems and stacks!

 # Goal

-SM delivers an extensible scripting framework providing a very robust DSL.
+SM delivers an extensible scripting framework providing a very robust DSL API.
 A primary tenet of SM is that it must handle as much pain as possible, so you don't have to!
-With SM's DSL modules, you can quickly create your own high-quality extensions, and expose their commands through SM's flexible command line interface (CLI).
+With SM's DSL APIs, you can quickly create your own high-quality extensions, and expose their commands through SM's command line interface (CLI).

 # Architecture

-SM itself is a scripting framework that enables very rich DSL sets known as modules.
-SM lets you use the DSL to painlessly write powerful 'extensions', which are essentially named sets of scripts (directories!).
+SM itself is a scripting framework that enables very rich DSL commands known as 'apis'.
+SM lets you use the DSL APIs to painlessly write powerful 'extensions', which are essentially named sets of scripts (directories!).
 With SM, you'll find you can install and manage a multitude of extensions - and even entire sets of extensions - providing unprecedented levels of control and automation productivity that are unleashed by the creative abilities of SM's energetic community of extension authors :)

 # Installation